 A few weeks prior to our trip we considered having lunch at Disney Springs.
 Instead, I decided a resort hotel would be better and, after some deliberating, we decided upon Disney’s Wilderness Lodge.
 I knew the resort had enough interesting details for us to explore and I wanted to introduce one of my favorite dining spots to my husband.

-Geyser Point is a relatively new addition to the Disney dining lineup.
-It is an outdoor restaurant that is part lounge and part lake house.
+Geyser Point is an outdoor restaurant that is part lounge and part lake house.
 There is a plentiful selection of craft beer, Pacific Northwest wine, cocktails, mocktails, and great eats.
 After a delicious meal we were able to explore the entire resort grounds.

 Sunset in Clearwater Beach

 We headed out to Clearwater Beach around 4pm with the sunset's last light slated to be at 7:12pm.
 Here again, the last light does not mean the experience of the sunset is over, as many of the rich colors and hues come about once the sun is no longer visible on the horizon.
 Traffic was a bit congested and we opted to park at one of the major parking garages on Coronado Drive ($15 for 3 hours).

 I cannot visit the Clearwater area and not eat at Frenchy’s, it just feels wrong.
 This local eatery is known for grouper sandwiches and has blossomed with multiple locations in the Clearwater and Dunedin area.
 We dined at the Frenchy’s South Beach Cafe location so that we were close to Pier 60.

 After dinner we strolled along the sidewalk right next to the beach.
 Cars cruised by as families played on the popular beach.
 We made our way toward Pier 60 where there is a nightly sunset celebration.
 Vendors, performers, and other activities line the pier for about two hours before sunset and continue to entertain guests until two hours after sunset.